Last Updated on June 30, 2022 by Christine Kaaloa

 Kuromon Market is Osaka’s oldest market in the Minami area of Osaka.
-Once a traditional public market build during the Edo period, the market houses 150 shops selling anything from food, sweet and household goods.
+Once a traditional public market built during the Edo period, the Kuromon Market houses 150 shops selling anything from food, sweet and specialty household goods.

-Walking down the 600 meter walkway, you’ll see the Japanese culinary attraction here is seafood.
+Walking down the 600-meter walkway, you’ll see the Japanese culinary attraction here is seafood in Japan.
 Fresh and delicious sashimi, king crab, huge prawns, scallops, fugu and more.
 You’ll also find discount homeware appliances and cutlery.

-Today, the market caters less to a local Japanese kitchens, but more to Asian tourists.
-Some stalls seem to attract an Instagram tourist crowd due to certain large scale or jaw-dropping items which seem to repeat itself with vendors: giant prawns and octopus-quail egg on a stick.
+Today, the Japanese market caters less to a local Japanese kitchens, but more to Asian tourists.
+Some stalls seem to attract an Instagram tourist crowd due to certain large-scale or jaw-dropping items which seem to repeat itself with vendors: giant prawns and octopus stuffed quail egg on a stick!

 Nevertheless, if you have not visited a Japanese public market, Kuromon Market still satisfies that desire.
 You will want to check it out.